From the Cook

 Tips & Tricks (5)

-- Toast the Coconut First 🥥Lightly toast your shredded coconut in a dry pan for 2-3 minutes before adding to enhance its nutty flavor and prevent it from becoming soggy during baking.
+- Toast Coconut and Chia Seeds First 🥥Lightly toast the shredded coconut and chia seeds in a dry pan for 2-3 minutes before adding to enhance their nutty flavors and prevent them from absorbing excess moisture during baking.

 Recipe Facts